Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: Physical Layer ISCC Techniques for Supporting Edge AI

 \subsection{Beamforming Design for Triple-Functional Signals}

 As illustrated in Fig.~\ref{FigPhysical}(b), the ISAC and ICC are naturally combined in a triple-functional signal design \cite{li2023over}.
 The whole antenna array at each MD generates a single signal for realizing sensing, communication, and computation functionalities simultaneously.
-Compared with the dual-functional signals, there is no interference on ICC brought by radar sensing signals.
-However, the triple-functional design brings new challenges as the corresponding transmission beamformer at each MD needs to account for both the performances of radar sensing and ICC.
+Compared with the dual-functional signals, there is no interference on ICC brought by radar sensing signals. { However, the triple-functional design brings new challenges as the corresponding transmission beamformer at each MD needs to account for both the performances of radar sensing and ICC.
 Pointing the beam to the sensing target will result in better sensing accuracy at the sacrifice of ICC performance.
 To improve the ICC performance while guaranteeing the sensing accuracy, the transmission beamformers at MDs and data aggregation beamformers are jointly designed.
+The resultant optimization problem can be solved by applying semi-definite relaxation and rank reduction methods.}